Shop Now Live Ends Sun 24th Aug 9pm BST

 Foggy lenses.

-This is a common problem that we spectacle wearers face, especially now we're heading into the colder months.
-In this blog post, we'll discuss why glasses fog up and provide some tips on how to prevent this infuriating problem from happening.
+This is a common problem that we spectacle wearers face, especially during the colder months.
+In this blog post, I'll discuss why your glasses fog up and provide some tips on how to prevent this infuriating problem from happening.

 Why do glasses fog up?